Is Buenos Aires safe? Generally, yes—Buenos Aires is a safe place to visit.

 Buenos Aires is a great city for women traveling alone.
 However, locals suggest following some important safety tips:

-If you’re up to date on routine vaccinations, you should be all set.
-However, the CDC recommends that travelers heading to Argentina should also be covered for hepatitis A and typhoid.
+If you’re up to date on the COVID vaccine and routine vaccinations, you shouldn't need many (or maybe any) vaccines before you head out.
+The CDC recommends that most travelers heading to Argentina should also be covered for hepatitis A and typhoid.
 Based on how long you are staying, or if you plan to explore the rural areas, you may need additional vaccines.
+Talk to your doctor about your itinerary to find out what you need.

 Make sure you protect yourself against mosquitoes—dengue fever is a threat.
 Cover up and use bug repellent.